Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Parallel Reinforcement Learning and Requirements

-Reinforcement Learning (RL) algorithms aim to enhance an agent's policy performance within a given environment, often represented through a simulator.
+Reinforcement Learning algorithms aim to enhance an agent's policy performance within a given environment, often represented through a simulator.
 These algorithms alternate cycles of data collection with the latest policy, value estimation using the latest data (and possibly data collected from previous policies), and policy improvement.
-Depending on the signal provided by the reward function on the collected data and the efficiency of the algorithm itself, the reinforcement learning process can vary in the amount of data/computational resources needed to run until satisfactory performance is achieved.
-For most tasks of interest, these data and compute requirements are large, motivating distributed reinforcement learning frameworks that can more efficiently leverage parallel computational paradigms.
+Depending on the signal provided by the reward function on the collected data and the efficiency of the algorithm itself, the reinforcement learning process can vary in the amount of data and computational resources needed to run until satisfactory performance is achieved.
+For most tasks of interest, these data and compute requirements are large, motivating parallel reinforcement learning frameworks that can efficiently leverage multiple computational resources.

 Many aspects of the reinforcement learning problem can be parallelized~\citep{samsami2020distributed}.
 Data collection can be split across multiple worker threads, learning can be split across multiple worker threads with each thread maintaining its own value function and policy parameters, updates to the neural networks can be performed in parallelized fashions using popular deep learning frameworks~\citep{abadi2016tensorflow, bradbury2018jax, paszke2017automatic}, and simulators can themselves be parallelized, for example on accelerated computing infrastructure~\citep{puig2023habitat3, szot2021habitat, habitat19iccv, shacklett2023extensible}.